postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ## Making your documentation public

-In Postman, [documentation](/docs/publishing-your-api/documenting-your-api/) is always part of a collection.
+To publish [documentation](/docs/publishing-your-api/documenting-your-api/), it must be part of a collection.
 You can publish documentation for any collections that you created or have permission to edit.

 To publish the documentation for a collection: